morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 - make turtles tilt different angles

-Note that `*` denotes mutiplication in Clojure, so `(* 2 45)` returns twice 45, which is 90.
+Note that `*` denotes multiplication in Clojure, so `(* 2 45)` returns twice 45, which is 90.
 If we want each turtle to be facing at 45 degrees from the previous one, we can have Clojure do the multiplication for us.

 The parentheses around this expression mean that we are applying `*` to 2 and 45.
 Here `*` is a function, 2 and 45 are its parameters (also called "arguments"), and we say that we are calling multiplication function on 2 and 45.